Project-Books/book-project/CODE_OF_CONDUCT.md

 ## Notes

 1. If the leadership expands to a team, this will be changed to email addresses of two different maintainers (in case the complaint is at the project owner)

-Thank you for reading the code of conduct.
-Please note that this will be updated over time as the project evolves.